Confidential

 • Bind or decline decision

-• Pricing, terms, structure, and attachment as applicable
+• Pricing, terms, structure, and attachment where applicable

 • Wording and endorsements